 WORLD SERIES 2016: GAME ONE

-There’s an old saying by Cub fans, repeated over the land, that goes: “Oh my god—we’re in the World Series?
-The World Series!?”
+There’s an old saying by Cub fans that goes: “Oh my god—we’re in the World Series?”

-Old, so old, as old as three unreal, brave-new-world days.
-When those words burst into the talk, pinging around at full speed, fan to ecstatic fan.
+An old saying three days old.
+When those words burst into the chatter at full speed, fan to ecstatic fan.
 Appearing one day in bold, drawn big onto the great Cub-fan blackboard in the sky, erasing all others in one big swipe—“Wait ‘til next year…” chalked away into a smudge.

 “As sure as God made green apples, someday the Cubs are going to be in the—”